octo-technology/OpenTezos/docs/explorer/private-indexer.md

 2. a raffle smart contract, using a big map
 3. a raffle smart contract, using a map

-// TODO: In tzstats-smart-contracts line 13, you are only mentioning 2 smart contracts and here 3, why?
+//TODO: In tzstats-smart-contracts line 13, you are only mentioning 2 smart contracts and here 3, why?

-// TODO: Move the raffle-smart-contract repo into opentezos/examples/ligo/raffle
+//TODO: Move the raffle-smart-contract repo into opentezos/examples/ligo/raffle

 ```shell
 $ git clone https://github.com/bepi-octo/raffle-smart-contract.git